About me and this page

 - Toward a run-free financial system.
 April 7 2014 Revision April 16 2014.
 This is an essay about what I think we should do in place of current financial regulation.
 We had a run, so get rid of run-prone liabilities.
 Technology and financial innovation means we can overcome the standard objections to "narrow banking."
 Some fun ideas include a tax on debt rather than capital ratios, the Fed and Treasury should issue reserves to everyone and take over short-term debt markets just as they took over the banknote market in the 19th century, and downstream fallible vechicles can tranche up bank equity.

-- Cost Benefit Analysis as a Framework for Financial Regulation.
-February 2014.
+- Challenges for Cost-Benefit Analysis of Financial Regulation.
+February 2014, Revision August 2014, forthcoming Journal of Legal Studies.
 Is cost benefit analysis a good idea for financial regulation?
-Ostensibly an essay addressing that question, this piece expanded to a rather critical survey of financial regulation, as I thought about what the costs and benefits of financial regulation are.
-It's based on a presentation I gave at a conference on this topic at the University of Chicago law school last fall, with many interesting papers.
+I survey the nature of costs and benefits of financial regulation and conclude that the legal process of current health, safety and environmental regulation can't be simply extended to financial regulation.
+I opine about how a successful cost-benefit process might work.
+My costs and benefits expanded to a rather critical survey of current financial regulation.
+It's based on a presentation I gave at a conference on this topic at the University of Chicago law school Fall 2013, with many interesting papers.

 - A mean-variance benchmark for intertemporal portfolio theoryJournal of Finance, 69: 1–49. doi: 10.1111/jofi.12099 (February 2014) (link to JF) (Manuscript) Applies good old fashioned mean-variance portfolio analysis to the entire stream of dividends rather than to one-period returns.
 Long-Run Mean-Variance Analysis in a Diffusion Environment is a set of notes, detailing all the trouble you get in to if you try to apply long-run ideas to the standard iid lognormal environment, and also discusses shifting bliss points a bit.